RouHim/this-week-in-past/README.md

 There are two ways to ignore folders:

-1) By file name: If a folder contains a file with the name specified in `IGNORE_FOLDER_MARKER_FILES`, the folder is ignored.
+1) By ignore file: If a folder contains a file with the name specified in `IGNORE_FOLDER_MARKER_FILES`, the folder is ignored.
 2) By folder name: If a folder name matches the regular expression specified in `IGNORE_FOLDER_REGEX`, the folder is ignored.